 Flexible spending accounts offer a tax-advantaged way to pay qualified medical and dependent care expenses.
 You can specify an amount (up to certain limitations) to be withheld pre-tax from your paycheck and added to the savings account, and when you incur qualifying expenses, submit the appropriate documentation for reimbursement.
 Traditionally a use-it-or-lose-it benefit, FSAs are growing more flexible with plan design and options to use your balance if you change jobs.

 Is it worth the hassle to participate in an FSA?
 It might be, especially for high earners.
-In 2019, if you're in the highest marginal tax bracket (37%) and contribute $2,700 to your health FSA (the 2019 maximum), the tax savings could be nearly $1,000.
-The dependent care savings for the same taxpayer could be as high as $1,850 in 2019.
+In 2020, if you're in the highest marginal tax bracket (37%) and contribute $2,750 to your health FSA (the 2020 maximum), the tax savings could be over $1,000.
+And don't forget about the dependent care FSA - the maximum contribution for married couples is $5,000 in 2020.
+Learn more about FSAs.

 This article has more information on health savings accounts and flexible spending accounts.